Back and Neck Pain? Spine Injections Offer Relief Without Surgery

 Are Spine Injections Right for You?

 According to Dr. Guo, if you haven’t experienced relief from medications, physical therapy, or chiropractic care, spine injections may reduce your pain enough to avoid surgery.
-If symptoms return, you may benefit from additional injections.
+If symptoms improved at first but then return, you may benefit from additional injections.

-“There are patients whose spinal changes are so severe that they may have limited or no pain relief.
+“There are patients whose spinal changes are so severe that they may have limited or no pain relief from other treatments.
 Those patients may need to undergo surgery,” Dr. Guo said.
 “Even in those cases, our surgeons often recommend spine injections before considering surgery.”

 What to Look for in a Spine Injection Expert

 It’s important to find a doctor with appropriate training, expertise, and experience.
 At Duke, non-surgical spine specialists like Dr. Guo and spine surgeons have completed special training to administer spine injections.
-For accuracy, Duke’s sterile procedure rooms are equipped with a special type of X-ray called fluoroscopy that guides your doctor during the procedure.
+For accuracy, Duke’s sterile procedure rooms are equipped with fluoroscopy, which doctors use to guide needle placement during injections.
 When performed by a properly trained doctor with fluoroscopic guidance, spine injection risks are low and the potential benefits are significant.

 Spine Injection Risks and Side Effects